mwangisamkariuki/alx-low_level_programming/0x08-recursion/README.md

     a function that returns the factorial of a given number
 # Task 5;
     function that returns the value of x raised to the power of y
+# Task 6;
+    function that returns the natural square root of a number.